kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 ---
 layout: base.njk
 title: |
-  Self-assessments have launched on web.dev and they have exciting implications for technical writing
+  Documentation websites should be two-way exchanges of information
 tags:
   - post
   - docs
 date: 2020-01-08
 summary: |
-  Self-assessments are an interactive feature that challenge you to apply the knowledge that you just learned from a documentation page in order to solve a problem you've never seen before.
-They're one step closer towards turning our documentation websites into two-way exchanges of information, between the content creators and the content consumers, rather than one-way flows, from the creators to the consumers.
-They also provide objective proof that we, the creators, are successfully transferring knowledge.
+  Self-assessments just launched on web.dev, bringing us one step closer towards turning that documentation website into a two-way exchange of information.
+The status quo is a one-way flow, from the author to the reader, where the author has very little visibility into whether the reader is actually successfully receiving the knowledge.
 ---

 <h1 id="title">{{title}}</h1>